Publication Ethics

 Reviewer Ethics

-Reviewers play very important roles in manuscript publication.
-Their comments and suggestions help to enhance quality of the manuscript and contribution to academic knowledge.
-Therefore, reviewers should decline the review request if the manuscript’s research area is not within their expertise.
-They should inform the editor if they suspect that a manuscript is plagiarized other published articles.
-Reviewers should give comments and opinions based solely on their expertise without any conflicts of interest.
+Reviewers play an important role in manuscript publication.
+Their comments and suggestions help enhance the quality of the manuscript and contribute to academic knowledge.
+Therefore, potential reviewers should decline a review request if the manuscript’s research area is not within their expertise or if they are aware of any conflict of interest.
+Reviewers are encouraged to incorporate international recommendations into the peer review process by utilizing reporting checklists to address uneven scholarly quality in studies.
+They should inform the editor if they suspect that a manuscript is plagiarized from other published articles.
+Reviewers should provide comments and opinions based solely on their expertise without any conflicts of interest.
 They must not disclose information or results from any manuscript prior to its publication.

 Ethical Concerns in Human Subjects Research